-Equity instruments (for example, issued, non-redeemable ordinary shares) are generally recorded at the proceeds of issue, being the fair value of the consideration received, net of transaction costs.
+Equity instruments (for example, issued, non-redeemable ordinary shares) are generally recorded as the residual after recording the recognition or derecognition of assets or liabilities arising on the equity issue (the proceeds of issue) and after deducting directly attributable transaction costs.
 Equity instruments are not re-measured after initial recognition.

-Reserves include retained earnings, together with fair value reserves, hedging reserves, asset revaluation reserves and foreign currency translation reserves and other statutory reserves.
+Reserves include retained earnings, together with reserves such as fair value reserves, hedging reserves, asset revaluation reserves and foreign currency translation reserves and other statutory reserves.